desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 Each subspace can have its own [sections](#section), [user groups](#user-group) and [permissions](#user-permission).

 ### ID
-The unique ID identifying a Subspace.
-This ID is automatically assigned to the subspace at the moment of its creation in a sequential way (e.g. if there's 2 subspace in the chain, the one we are creating will have id equal to 3).
+The most important part of a subspace it's its own id.
+This represents the **unique identifier** that is assigned to the subspace during its creation.

 ### Name
 The human-readable name of the subspace.
 This name will most likely be the same of the social app built on the top of it.